****Spoilers Ahead******

 “Other horror films refer to the monstrosity of the womb belonging to a woman who gives birth to some kind of terrifying creature.
 Some of the most famous male-directed horror films address the archaic or parthenogenetic mother who has the power of reproduction beyond male control…other horror fantasies pertaining to pregnancy explore the idea of impregnation by the devil or other demon entities, most famously rendered in Rosemary’s Baby” (Pisters 2020).

-One film which incorporates socio-political commentary through conventional tropes of horror is Bob Clark’s 1974 sorority slasher Black Christmas.
+One film which highlights socio-political commentary in horror cinema and stays true to the final girl trope is Bob Clark’s 1974 sorority slasher Black Christmas.
 While this film focuses on the brutal killings of promiscuous sorority girls, there is one girl who is provided with an entire subplot.
-Jess’s (Olivia Hussey) subplot consists of her finding out she is pregnant among the midst of her sorority sisters’ disappearances.
+Jess’s (Olivia Hussey) subplot consists of her finding out she is pregnant among her sorority sisters’ disappearances.
 She discusses her concerns about the pregnancy conflicting with her education and career with her boyfriend Peter (Albert Dunk), and expresses her decision to get an abortion.
 This choice for her character is significantly relevant during the era, since Roe v.
 Wade was included in the United States Constitution a year prior to this film’s release.
-Clark highlights the tension and controversy of Jess’s decision by framing Peter out of focus behind her while she discusses this option with him.
-While this commentary on abortion was immensely controversial for its time, Clark still chooses to remain true to the archaic final girl trope.
+Clark makes this tension prominent and unnerving by framing her reluctant boyfriend out of focus behind her while she discusses this option with him.
+While Jess is arguably the most logical and responsible of her friends, this decision would affect her survival since the killer would deem it a “sin”.

-Moving into the later end of the 20th century, horror cinema began to offer self awareness of the tropes, commenting on their previous tendencies to negatively depict women.
+Moving into the later end of the 20th century, horror cinema began to offer self awareness of the tropes, commenting on their previous tendencies to negatively depict women’s autonomy.
 The main film that brought forth these views is Wes Craven’s 1996 slasher Scream.
 The film incorporates the classic final girl trope, however, its victims and killers are now aware of the rules.
 They actively reference and develop rules from films like Halloween (1978), Prom Night (1980), and When a Stranger Calls (1979).
 As one member of the tormented group, horror fanatic Randy Meeks (Jamie Kennedy) notes,

 “There are certain RULES that one must abide by in order to successfully survive a horror movie.
 For instance, number one: you can never have sex.
 BIG NO NO!
 Sex equals death, okay?
 Number two: you can never drink or do drugs.
 The sin factor!
 It’s a sin.
 It’s an extension of number one.
 And number three: never under any circumstances say, “I’ll be right back.”
 Because you won’t be back” (Craven, Scream).

 In lending Sidney’s awareness of the archaic portrayal of women in horror, Craven rewrites the narrative for survival, altering the concept of who the final girl can be.
-In the article “How Scream Has Been Killing Off Sexist Horror Tropes for 25 Years”, Kaleigh Dray states,
+As Sidney’s character tells the killer early in the film, she’s had it with sexism in horror movies.

 Similarly, Robert Eggers’ The Witch (2015), and Ari Aster’s Midsommar (2019) succeed in depicting strong female protagonists while abandoning traditional conventions.
 Both female protagonists in The Witch and Midsommar are depicted as being held down by patriarchal elements like the father and boyfriend figure, yet emerge by taking control of their lives and bodies.
 In The Witch, Thomasin (Anya Taylor Joy) actively rejects Puritan ideals, recognizes her sexuality, and ultimately uses her position to subvert the roles that have been imposed on her.
 In a similar manner, Dani (Florence Pugh) escapes a toxic relationship in Midsommar, and reclaims autonomy in a matriarchal cult.
 Overall, both characters emerge from the traumas inflicted on them, and move in a direction of their own choosing.